albertofortes/laravel-admin-boilerplate/readme.md

 1. Upload via FTP to your server.
 2. Point your domain to public folder
+3. Edit your .env
+4. If doesn't exist, make a folder bamed cache under app_root/bootstrap directory
+5. If .env doesn't have a key, run in your terminal: php artisan key:generate
+6. In your terminal: composer update
-3. Run: $php artisan migrate
+7. Run after: php artisan migrate
-4. Go to your domain with your fav browser... and Let's start coding
+8. Go to your domain with your fav browser... and Let's start coding

 ## Default user (first login purposes):